 Asking a Question

 If you are not currently a Member or a student of mine, you can become a student for as little as $1 by enrolling in one of my Beginner classes.
 Then you can post your question in the Forums.
-If you do not wish to become a Member or a student, you can email your question to me, however I have so many questions already from members that unless yours is really good, all I will do is direct you to the appropriate video that addresses your question.
+If you do not wish to become a Member or a student, you can post your question in the Visitor Forum, however members get priority.

 Types of Questions

 Questions I usually select for TechHelp videos should be generic "how to" questions that will help a wide variety of users in different situations.
 Generally, your question should start with "how can I?"
 Questions also need to have mass appeal.
 It needs to be something that other people will find of value as well.
 Some examples include: